Health Arts: Practical Nursing Emphasis (HN)

 - More Information about Health Arts: Practical Nursing Emphasis

-Graduates of the program find jobs in a variety of health care settings, such as: hospitals, extended care facilities, home health agencies, state and federal health related facilities, the armed services, private duty nursing and in physician and dentist office private settings.
+Graduates of the program find jobs in a variety of health care settings, such as: hospitals, extended care facilities, home health agencies, state and federal health related facilities, private duty nursing and in physician and dentist office private settings.
 Completion of this major and earning an associate of applied science degree could help graduates advance within an organization, enjoy more job related options or have a competitive advantage for jobs or promotions.

 Recommended High School Subjects